 I maintain that the most environmentally friendly options are to buy a live tree (which gets replanted after you’re done with it), craft a tree from materials you already have, or not buy a tree at all.
 I respect the life of a tree, and it makes me sad to see Christmas trees lined up in gutters and on curbs after the New Year, waiting to be taken to the landfill.
 Not a pretty sight.

 That said, there are eco options for buying a cut tree: get it from a local, sustainable farm.
 Call ahead and ask where your local Christmas tree lot got its trees to determine if they are grown locally or if the trees were transported over a long distance.
 Whatever you do, steer clear of artificial trees.
-If you’re wondering, (because I was surprised when I learned this too) this article provides a list of reasons why artificial trees are not eco-friendly.
+Even if you re-use it year after year, it’s still made of plastic and very difficult to recycle.
 Keep in mind that trees left curbside may or may not be taken to a yard waste recycling center – every city is different, so once the holidays are over, check out Earth 911’s guide to recycling your Christmas Tree to make sure your tree doesn’t end up in a landfill.

 Photo source: flickr.com / Lori L. Stalteri